All Episodes

 Gotcha.

-Now, Richard, I didn't finish where I was going.
+Richard, I didn't finish where I was going.

 I'm just your average left-brain guy or whatever.

-You're not average, come on.
+You're not average, but.

-But I look at the original Viking photo, and I see argument for a face, definitely.
+But I look at the original Viking photo and I see argument for a face, definitely.

 Because of the lighting.